ludiosarchive/Minerva/docs/Overview.rst

 *	**Future:** Minerva client: use "request interleaving" to reduce the gap where no data can be sent server->client.
 Minerva server's design makes this feature easy to implement.
-The only thing the client has to do to "request interleave" is to connect a new S2C transport before the existing one is closed by the server.
+The only thing the client has to do to "request interleave" is to connect a new S2C transport (with a correct ``succeedsTransport`` value) before the existing one is closed by the server .